Historic Sites

 Cape Cod Historic Sites: By Train

 What better way to see a different side of Cape Cod than by train.
 The Cape Cod Central Railroad takes passengers on a scenic route, including places only visible by rail.
 The fun begins mid-Cape in the town of Hyannis and travels through West Barnstable, Sandwich, and down to the Cape Cod Canal.
-Along the way, cape cod central railroad signpassengers pass through salt marshes and sand dunes, with viewings of cranberry bogs and the bay.
+Along the way, passengers pass through salt marshes and sand dunes, with viewings of cranberry bogs and the bay.
 They offer a variety of trips, everything from dining opportunities while taking in the scenery; narrated rides reliving the history of the canal, and even a journey paired with a visit to see glass blowing or pressing at Pairpoint Glass.

 Whichever way your journey takes you on your Cape Cod adventure and whatever you decide to do, you won’t regret a visit to our nation’s beginnings.